St Paul's Tower: Design and development

 Planning permission for the project was first granted in October 2005, with excavation work beginning in May 2006 and construction officially commencing in May 2007.
 The construction process of the development was originally due to be completed by late 2008.

 The development includes a total of 316 one- and two-bedroom apartments located in the main skyscraper and an adjacent nine-storey mid-rise building named St Paul's View, linked by ground-floor retail.
 The project's design is conservatively modern, complementing the surrounding buildings such as the adjacent Grade I listed Town Hall and the modern Winter Garden.
 According to the official website for the project:

 Construction

 Administration of City Lofts Group

-On 4 July 2008, it was announced that the company leading this project, City Lofts Group Plc, had gone into administration.
+On 4 July 2008, it was announced that the company leading the project, City Lofts Group Plc, had gone into administration.
 The insolvency followed from a series of large financial losses, spiralling lending costs and falling property market values.
-Although construction at St Paul's Tower was not immediately affected, a number of completed developments were placed under the control of the administrators (Ernst & Young).
+Although construction at St Paul's Tower was not immediately affected, a number of completed developments were placed under the control of the administrators Ernst & Young.